gnknithin/Personify-Service/README.md

 ## Working Features

-Once you run the entire application stack using docker compose, you should be able access the public routes below:
+Once you run the entire application stack using docker-compose, you should be able to access the public routes below:

 Feature | Type | Route | Access
 ------------ | ------------- | ------------- | -------------